 Likewise, some words get added to names as a term of endearment, respect, or politeness.
 There are some key grammatical rules that must be followed, such as the inclusion of suffixes on words, particularly verbs.

 There are also connectors that can make sentences long, meaning they are even more complex to understand and translate.

 Then, of course, there is the Korean alphabet and writing system to consider.
-The Korean hangul will need to be memorized when you first begin to learn the language.
+Korean Hangul characters will need to be learned and memorized when you first begin to study the language.
 For all its challenges, though, it is a worthwhile language to learn with some interesting conventions.

-If you are interesting in learning Korean, it is worth looking at the Rocket Korean language course, part of the Rocket Languages series.
+If you are interested in learning Korean, it is worth looking at the Korean Uncovered language course, part of the Storylearning Language-learning series.